UT-SE-Research/iDFlakies/README-deploy.md

 Run `mvn clean deploy -P release` to deploy and then wait about 1 day and the new version should be available on [Maven central](https://mvnrepository.com/artifact/edu.illinois.cs/idflakies) .

 Last deploy was done on asedl in `~/iDFlakies-deploy`.

+An example of the log from deploying is in `deploy.log`.